stonecharioteer/advent-of-code/README.md

 should work irrespective of the language I use.
 I will solve all the previous year's problems in this way.
 Eventually, I may merge these and setup randomized testing for each.

+## NodeJS Solutions

+This branch contains the solutions for the nodejs implementations of aoc.